wenbo5565/AppliedProject_TrafficSignClassifier/ProjectWriteUp.md

 | .0	      			| 	Wild animals crossing
 | .0				    |     Dangerous curve to the right 							|

-For the fifth image, the model is pretty sure the sign is End of all speed and passing limits .
-However, the true sign is speed limit (50km).
-The top five prediction include speed limit sign but with wrong speed value.
+For the fifth image, the model is pretty sure the sign is slippery road .
+However, the true sign is no passing.
+The top five prediction doesn't include the correct sign.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|